-Echoing the tradition of the Alexandrians and Cappadocians, the stress is placed on the distinction between the "image" of God and the human potential for divine likeness.
-In fact, John's employment of the phrase "to the extent of our human power" reminds us of the framework taken by Clement of Alexandria's Stromata, where the distinction between the image and likeness of God enabled him to make the ascetic interpretation of the soul's ascent to divine likeness.
-By the fourth century, for instance, both Basil of Caesarea and Gregory of Nazianzus accepted the view that "so far as is possible with human nature" Christians should "be made like God," accompanied by moral effort.
-Thus, despite sharing the similar interpretation of the "image" with the Antiochenes, John's indebtedness to the Alexandrian tradition seems to be clear with regard to the attainment of divine likeness as a hallmark of the spiritual progress.
+Echoing the tradition of the Alexandrians and Cappadocians,12 the stress is placed on the distinction between the "image" of God and the human potential for divine likeness.
+John's employment of the phrase "to the extent of our human power" reminds us of the framework taken by Clement of Alexandria's Stromata, where the distinction between the image and likeness of God enabled him to make the ascetic interpretation of the soul's ascent to divine likeness.
+By the fourth century, for example, both Basil of Caesarea and Gregory of Nazianzus accepted the view that "so far as is possible with human nature" Christians should "be made like God," accompanied by moral efforts to lead them upward.
+Thus, while sharing the similar interpretation with the Antiochenes, John's indebtedness to the